Jengamon/Disandria/README.md

 * The engine currently does *not* support TMX image layers.
   PugiTMX cannot currently parse TMX image layers, and I don't know what they do, so no image layers either.
 * The engine can *only* use tilesets with the same tile width and tile height as the map they are used on.
   This is due to the algorithim it uses to calculate where to render the tiles.
+  *-- EDIT --*
+  I have redone the mapping algorithm, so that it now CAN render tiles with different widths and heights.
 * Maps *must* be orthagonal.
   I've never used an isometric map.
 I don't know if my renderer can handle isometric maps, but try at your own downfall...
 * Maps *must* be in a folder with the *exact* filename of the map (without the .tmx).